WAYLIIKE/project-ptnpnh24js/README.md

-# FoofBoutique project
+# FoodBoutique project

-Welcome to finish project of JS part
+Welcome to app "Food Boutique".It is a team project created as full responsive website.

 ![Beta version]